 It’s a fair question.
 I sometimes regret taking the domain churchistrue and going by that userid.
 My site and my “ministry” had been in the works for several years previously, so I didn’t take it lightly, but I have been a bit surprised how it’s been perceived.
-Both by Exmo’s who assume I’m defending LDS absolute truth claims in the same way that FairMormon does or by TBM’s who get warm and fuzzy seeing the “churchistrue” phrase.
+Usually by Exmormons who assume I’m simple minded and blindly defending the LDS Church’s truth claims.

 Then the question, why not use a different phrase.
 And maybe I should have.
 Blindly claiming “I know the church is true” and intending to mean that you know it’s God’s one, true, exclusive church in all the world with God-breathed scripture and doctrine and led by a prophet who is controlled by God like a puppet master, that is one of the problems in the church today.
 That is an unsustainable view, IMHO.
 I’d like to call attention to that not shy away from it.
-I’d like people to be faced with what that means and what it should mean.
+I’d like people to confront what that means and what it should mean.
 And I’d like to affect some change to the meaning of that.
 I highly doubt there will be a testimony meeting in the Mormon church from now until the end of time where “I know the church is true” is not uttered at least once.
 And that’s fine.
 I already said I love this church.
-I love the culture.
-I love the green jello.
+I believe in it.
 But let’s see if we can affect some change in what is meant when that is stated.
 I’d like for the meaning of that phrase to slowly shift to something more real and more sustainable.

 Are you for real?
 Do you really believe what you say?
 Or is this sarcasm or parody?